m0xpd/PATCH/README.md

 <img width=40%, src="https://github.com/m0xpd/PATCH/blob/main/Hardware/Images/Patch%20Perspective.jpg">
 </p>

 PATCH started with an application to develop a simple interface to my [UMC1820 Audio Interface](https://www.behringer.com/product.html?modelCode=0805-AAN) and my [FX2000 Effects Processor](https://www.behringer.com/product.html?modelCode=P0A3P), both of which have rear-mounted audio I/O and require some attentuation to allow them to accept modular audio levels.
+A patchbay is the perfect way to impose order on the tangle of wires, to avoid searching on the back of cases (especially if they're stacked or racked) and is also the logical place to implement attenuating pads.

 The basic PATCH configuration which services this motivating application, seen in the photo above, is realised by three components: a front panel, a socket board, and a passive board.